patrickbenjamin1/web-components-boilerplate/README.md

 I've provided lifecycle methods which are called in the basic component lifecycle around the stuff I've written, allowing the new Component to hook into the render process in the base Class.

 The extending class should redefine the method `getMarkup`, returning the string value of the html to render in the component.
 For easier development, I'd recommend using the lit-html vscode plugin, and using the string template tag exported from `source/component.ts`.
 This enables syntax highlighting and intellisense in the html string.
+Additionally, because this is a template string, any variable can be included in this string using the `${whatever this is called}` syntax.
+This can also be used to conditionally render html.

 Changes to the attributes passed into the html tag of a web component, and also to the state defined by the component, will trigger the render method to run again, meaning that `getMarkup` can contain updating references to these.